 The least sweet wines are considered dry.
 The scale ranges from dry to very sweet on a point-system in the following order – dry (00/0), off-dry (1-2), medium dry or semi-sweet (3-4), sweet (5-6) and finally, very sweet (7+).

 There are some exceptions.
-For example, many champagnes are labeled as being dry, despite generally tasting pretty sweet, as well as wines like Dry Rieslings or Gewürztraminers that still tend to tasting sweet.
-Most red table wines fall firmly into the dry category as well, despite variation in sweetness between varieties.
+For example, many champagnes are labeled as being dry, despite generally tasting pretty sweet.
+Wines like Dry Rieslings or Gewürztraminers still tend to taste sweet.
+Most red table wines fall firmly into the dry category, despite variation in sweetness between varieties.

 Types of Sweet Wines — Highlighted Picks